Sharp phase transition in the random stirring model on trees

 We now fix $t \in (0,\infty)$ and write $\PR_t$ for a probability measure carrying a bar collection $\ladder \subseteq E(\tree) \times [0,1)$ \hfff{ladder} having Poisson-$t$ law.
 Cyclic-time random meander with parameter $t$ is the random process $X^{\ladder}$.

 Cyclic-time random walk (begun at $\phi$) is the vertex-valued process given by projecting $X^\ladder:[0,\infty) \to V(\tree) \times [0,1)$ onto $V(\tree)$.
-We denote it by $\y^\ladder$.\hfff{vertexmeander} (In fact, under our definition, cyclic-time random walk moves at a rate which is a factor of $t$ greater than it does under the definition in \cite{angel}.)
-We will more commonly discuss $X^\ladder$ than $Y^\ladder$, and will refer to $X^\ladder$ in shorthand as a meander.
+(In fact, under our definition, cyclic-time random walk moves at a rate which is a factor of $t$ greater than it does under the definition in \cite{angel}.)
+We will discuss cyclic-time random meander rather than walk, and will refer to $X^\ladder$ in shorthand as a meander.
 See Figure~\ref{cycleexample} for an illustration.